 - a major bank in a purported class action relating to foreign exchange transactions in the Southern District of New York;

-- a proxy solicitation firm in connection with criminal allegations of bribery in the Massachussetts District Court;
+- a proxy solicitation firm in connection with criminal allegations of bribery in the Massachusetts District Court;

 - a European utilities company in connection with a criminal and regulatory Foreign Corrupt Practices Act investigation; and